Categories > Books > Harry Potter > A Horcrux’s Fate

 He did not want to be angry.
 Not at Harry’s.

-Ron scrubbed both hands over his face and dragged them down to his jaw, letting out a low, guttural groan.
+He scrubbed both hands over his face and dragged them down to his jaw, letting out a low, guttural groan.

-He didn’t need to look.
+He did not need to look.

-He knew that step.
-He knew that pause.
+He knew that step and pause.

 His mother.

 Sure enough, Molly was standing near the bottom of the staircase, her arms folded; not crossed, not exactly.
 Just watching him with that maddening quietness that always made things worse.
-She didn’t need to scold; her silence did it for her.
+She didn’t have to scold; her silence did it for her.

 “Mum, don’t,” he muttered, his voice hoarse, his eyes fixed on the scuffed floorboards.
 “Please.
 I know.”